RunestoneInteractive/RunestoneServer/pythonds/source/Recursion/pythondsConvertinganIntegertoaStringinAnyBase.rst

       testEqual(reverse("follow"),"wollof")
       testEqual(reverse(""),"")

    Write a function that takes a string as a parameter and returns True if the string is a palindrome, False otherwise.
-Remember that a string is a palindrome if it is spelled the same both forward and backward.  for example:  radar is a palindrome.  for bonus points palindromes can also be phrases, but you need to remove the spaces and punctuation before checking.  for example:  madam i'm adam  is a palindrome.
+Remember that a string is a palindrome if it is spelled the same both forward and backward.
+For example:  radar is a palindrome.  for bonus points palindromes can also be phrases, but you need to remove the spaces and punctuation before checking.  for example:  madam i'm adam  is a palindrome.
 Other fun palindromes include:

    * kayak
    * aibohphobia